 Why this is important

-Leading BrainSmart Change explores the nature of change from our earliest days, how our brains respond to change and how we can use knowledge of our biology and neurology to create change environments where people feel safe to apply new ways of working.
+Leading Teams through Change explores the nature of change from our earliest days, how our brains respond to change and how we can use knowledge of our biology and neurology to create change environments where people feel safe to apply new ways of working.

 We address change resistance and how best to work with it, explore the predictable dynamics of change and the do’s and don’ts of communicating change effectively.

-- Explore how our brain equips us for survival and where change resistance comes from and how to deal with it
+- Explore how our brain equips us for survival, where change resistance comes from and how to deal with it

 "Understanding how the brain functions (BrainSmart) was fascinating and has helped me to be more aware of and understand my team's reaction to change.
 I hope to be able to manage change and their reaction better going forward"